JustScrub/kiv-dce/README.md

 After the inventory is created, you can run `ansible-playbook -i inventory app.yml` to provision the VMs.

 Ansible downloads the UFW firewall and allows traffic on all necessary ports.
 Then proceeds to run the backend app / load balancer inside a docker container.
 The backend container is pulled from the GitHub container repository and run, with the 7777 (container) port mapped to host's 8080 port and the host's IP included in an environment variable.
 As for the load balancer, the NGINX upstream config is generated from the list of backend IPs and the load balancer container is run, binding the generated config to the container and publishing port 80.

-### All-in-one script

-You can build the infrastructure without manually entering the commands.
-You just have to generate the SSH keys and fill terraform variables as described in the Terraform section, then run the `init_infra.sh` script from the root of the project.

 ### Done